-LWVIL will work to protect voting by mail, voter access, voter registration and election security and to standardize best practices and processes across election authorities.
-LWVIL will support initiatives which conform to our positions regarding campaign finance and ethics reform, redistricting, and abolishing the electoral college.
+The LWV of Illinois works to ensure free, fair and accessible elections, promote equitable voter access, protect voting by mail, voter registration, election security, and to standardize best practices and processes across election authorities.
+The LWV of Illinois supports initiatives which conform to our positions regarding campaign finance and ethics reform, redistricting, and abolishing the electoral college.

-Climate Change Crisis
+Environment/Climate Crisis